 Fix main screen.
 Go to Settings > Display, invert main screen and place it below the upper screen.
 Go to the Advanced tab and save the profile as “dual”.
 (This profile is used later.)

-I make myself “superuser” by typing su -
+Make yourself “superuser” by typing su -

 , then nano /etc/sudoers